martinjungblut/gobox/README.md

 This being Go, there are some gotchas:

-- Structs containing pointers: if a struct contains a pointer, even if the struct itself is wrapped as an `Immutable`, any copíes of said struct would still hold a copy of a pointer that references the same memory location as the original struct.
+- Structs containing pointers: if a struct contains a pointer, even if the struct itself is wrapped as an `Immutable`, any copies of said struct would still hold a copy of a pointer that references the same memory location as the original struct.
 Therefore, they cannot be feasibly immutable in Go.
 But you can always use `Immutable` inside structs!

 #### Example #1: Use()